matze-dd/Tex2txt/README.md

 Setting control variables for instance to 100 does work, but also increases resource usage.

-A severe general problem is order of macro resolution.
+A severe general problem is order of macro expansion.
 While TeX strictly evaluates from left to right, the order of treatment by regular expressions is completely different.
 This calls for hacks like the regular expression in skip\_space\_macro